 Research In Progress Seminar - Tuesdays at 4pm in 2004 Marsico Hall (please note day & location change)

 March 17th - Ray Haggerty / Jeremy Purvis Lab and Josh Welch / Jan Prins Lab

 In The News:

-Sara Selitsky, has recently first-authored a paper published in Scietific Reports (Nature's open access journal), titled Small tRNA-derived RNAs are increased and more abundant than microRNAs in chronic hepatitis B and C. In this study, Selitsky et al. identify for the first time in human tissue the presence of a class of small RNAs derived from tRNAs.
+Sara Selitsky (graduate student, Sethupathy & Lemon Labs) has recently first-authored a paper published in Scientific Reports (Nature's open access journal), titled Small tRNA-derived RNAs are increased and more abundant than microRNAs in chronic hepatitis B and C. In this study, Selitsky et al. identify for the first time in human tissue the presence of a class of small RNAs derived from tRNAs.
 They find that tRNA-derived RNAs are even more abundant than microRNAs in the liver of patients chronically infected with hepatitis B or C, and that they are dysregulated in hepatocellular carcinoma.
 These findings open a new field of study that may suggest new approaches for diagnosis and treatment of chronic liver diseases.
-Jeanette Baran-Gale, also a BCB student, is a contributing author on the paper.
+Jeanette Baran-Gale, also a BCB student (Sethupathy & Purvis Labs), is a contributing author on the paper.
 See student pubs page for complete citation.